 (2) Flexible cleaning for lenses with slight pollution (stains and fingerprints);

-(3) Medium intensity cleaning for lenses with moderate contamination (saliva, oil);
+(3) Medium-intensity cleaning for lenses with moderate contamination (saliva, oil);

-Soak an unused cotton swab with 6% distilled white vinegar, and then use it to wipe the lens surface with slight pressure, wipe the excess distilled vinegar on the lens surface with a clean dry cotton swab, and then soak a cotton swab with acetone to gently wipe the lens surface to remove all acetic acid;
+Soak an unused cotton swab with 6% distilled white vinegar, and then use it to wipe the lens surface with slight pressure.
+Next, wipe any excess vinegar on the lens surface with a clean, dry cotton swab.
+Afterwards, soak a cotton swab with acetone and gently wipe the lens surface to remove all acetic acid residue.

-In addition, for seriously polluted or dirty lenses, optical polishing fluid can also be used to remove pollutants on the lens surface.
-The steps are as follows:
+For seriously polluted or dirty lenses, optical polishing fluid can also be used to remove pollutants from the lens surface.

 The time taken to clean the lens should not exceed half a minute.
-If the color of the lens surface changes in this step, it indicates that the outside of the lens film has been corroded, and the cleaning shall be stopped immediately;
+If the color of the lens surface changes during this step, it indicates that the outside of the lens film has been corroded, and cleaning should be stopped immediately.

 (3) Quickly wet a pile of cotton swabs with absolute ethanol.
 Use them to gently and thoroughly clean the lens surface.
-Cover the entire surface with the head of a cotton swab and remove as much polishing fluid residue as possible;
+Cover the entire surface with the head of a cotton swab and remove as much polishing fluid residue as possible.

-When performing the final cleaning with acetone, please gently drag the cotton swab on the lens surface to wipe off the original traces until the whole surface is wiped clean.
+When performing the final cleaning with acetone, gently drag the cotton swab on the lens surface to wipe off the original traces until the whole surface is wiped clean.
 Make the last wiping action with a cotton swab and move it slowly to ensure that the surface behind the cotton swab can dry immediately, which can eliminate the streaks on the surface.